amjadalth/Emotions-Detector-DeepLearning/Emotions Detector MVP.md

 <img src="https://github.com/amjadalth/Emotions-Detector-DeepLearning/blob/main/mfcc.png" width="600"/><br>
 <img src="https://github.com/amjadalth/Emotions-Detector-DeepLearning/blob/main/pitched-audio.png" width="500"/><br>

-All the above graphs show the roadmap of transformation of the raw audio to spectrogram to mel spectrogram to MFCC lastly to aa augmented audio by applying one of the augmentation methods eg.pitch.
+All the above graphs show the roadmap of transformation of the raw audio to spectrogram to mel spectrogram to MFCC lastly to an augmented audio by applying one of the augmentation methods eg.pitch.

 #### Futrue Work